 - If you or someone else is in need of immediate medical assistance or in a life-threatening situation, dial 911.

-To learn more about Texas wildlife by visiting the Texas Parks & Wildlife Department here.
+Learn more about Texas wildlife by visiting the website of the Texas Parks and Wildlife Department.

-The Animals in University of North Texas Buildings, Leased Facilities and On-Campus Properties Policy can be reviewed here.
+The Animals in University of North Texas Buildings, Leased Facilities and On-Campus Properties Policy can be reviewed by reading Policy 15.013, Animals in University of North Texas Buildings, Leased and On Campus Properties.
 Be sure to review this policy and consult with the appropriate office prior to bringing an animal on campus.

 The university complies with federal and state disability civil rights laws for service and comfort animals.
-For more information contact the Office of Disability Accommodations here.
+For more information, contact the Office of Disability Accommodations.